 Along any front, side or rear yard adjacent to a Residence or Business Zone, the maximum vertical height shall be twenty-five (25) feet.
-For each foot of height in excess of twenty-five (25) feet, to an absolute maximum of thirty-five (35) feet, one (1) additional foot shall be added to the adjacent setback(s).
+For each foot of height in excess of twenty-five (25) feet, to an absolute maximum of thirty-five (35) feet, one (1) additional foot shall be provided.